ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy.exit("bracket", "Buy1", loss=10, profit=10, when=strategy.position_size == 15)
     plot(strategy.position_avg_price)

--  It opens 5 contracts long position with the order "Buy1".
+-  It opens a 5-contract long position with the order "Buy1".
 -  It extends the long position by purchasing 10 more contracts at 10% higher price with the order "Buy2".
 -  The exit order (strategy.close) to sell 10 contracts (exit from